 National STEM Education and Career Readiness Initiative

-Through the National STEM Initiative, local chapters work to:
+Through the National STEM Initiative, Links chapters work to:

 National HBCU Initiative

-The goal of the National HBCU Initiative is to implement and support efforts that align with President Obama’s plan to increase the retention and graduation rates of students attending college by the year 2020.
-While emphasizing the relevance of HBCUs’ past, present and future, this initiative will create synergy and complement program initiatives already underway.
+The goal of the National HBCU Initiative is to implement and increase the retention and graduation rates of students attending HBCUs.
+While emphasizing the relevance of HBCUs’ past, present and future, this initiative strives to create synergy and complement program initiatives already underway at schools.
 The Links, Incorporated supports HBCUs and encourages chapters to:

 For more information about the Services to Youth facet, please contact email@example.com.